wusctong/crazy-ws/README.md

 - `PROXY_TARGET_HOST` - The target Minecraft server host (default: mc.hypixel.net)
 - `PROXY_TARGET_PORT` - The target Minecraft server port (default: 25565)

-The service also exposes a health check endpoint at `/health` on port 8080.
+The service also exposes a health check endpoint at `/health` on port 8080 that indicates service readiness.

 ## License